 Family tents, with their vertical walls, allow campers to stand up and change.
 While a low-profile backpacking tent will sling low to the ground to deflect wind and rain.

 Some unique designs have explored buying more air real estate, either by flipping the traditional wedge upside down or using bent pole configuration to loft more internal space.

 Tent Trail Weight

 Turn over a tent label and you’ll often see two listed weights.
-The packaged weight is the off-the-shelf weight–cords, repair kit, extra stakes and all.
-While the trail weight refers to the minimum weight to erect the tent: the tent body, fly, poles, and minimum stakes.
+The packaged weight is the off-the-shelf weight – cords, repair kit, extra stakes, and all.
+The trail weight refers to the minimum weight to erect the tent: the tent body, fly, poles, and minimum stakes.

 This is the one aftermarket item that you should seriously consider purchasing.
-A ground cloth serves as a buffer between the tent and the underlying rocks and roots; it saves wear and tear on the tent floor.
-(Pro tip.
-Don’t want to shell out for the brand-name drop cloth?
-DIY with a sheet of Dupont Tyvek from your local hardware store.)
+A ground cloth serves as a buffer between the tent and the underlying rocks and roots.
+It saves wear and tear on the tent floor.

-So you pulled the trigger and bought the tent.
+So, you pulled the trigger and bought the tent.
 Congratulations!
-Here are a few tips to ensure your tent has a long life.
+Here are a few tips to ensure it has a long life.

 Many tents will come with “taped” seams.
-That means they the holes caused by sewing are sealed from the factory.
-But, some tents still come with unsealed seams from the store.
+That means the holes caused by sewing are sealed at the factory.
+But some tents still come with unsealed seams from the store.
 If yours is unsealed, apply seam sealer to the floor and inside the fly stitching before use.

 Rig the guylines and practice setting up the tent in a park or your yard.
 Figure out how to stake it out for both fair and foul weather.
-Check for any manufacturing flaws now.
+Check for any manufacturing flaws.